GENOMIC MEDICINE STAGE

 • Rapid Tumour Only Whole Genome Sequencing Pilot

-DNA Methylation Based Testing to Improve Diagnosis of Rare Conditions
+DNA Methylation-Based Testing to Improve Diagnosis of Rare Conditions

 Siddharth Banka, Professor of Genomic Medicine and Rare Diseases, University of Manchester